-Despite this impressive amount of hardware, I wouldn't knight the V40 as the best phone to take photos with.
+But despite this impressive amount of hardware, I wouldn't knight the V40 as the best phone to take photos with.
 The V40, the Note 9 and the iPhone XS Max all have different strengths.
-And if we're considering the best phone to simply grab and just start taking amazing photos with, the Pixel 2 still gets my vote, even though it doesn't have as many fancy software tools.
-(And the .)
+And if we're considering the best phone to simply grab and just start taking amazing photos with, the Pixel 3/3 XL gets my vote, even though it just has one rear lens.

 So should you get the V40?
 It's definitely worth considering if you see yourself using the wide-angle lens often -- that is, taking expansive photos with a wide field of view, and fitting lots of content in each frame.
 It's a signature feature in many LG phones, and the company has been iterating and improving on it for years.

 It's also one of the few premium phones that still has a headphone jack, which can be a deal breaker for some.
 Plus, the V40's price ranges from $900 to $980 depending on the US carrier and $950 unlocked from LG.
-(We'll update with UK and Australia pricing when we get it, but for now that converts to about £750 or AU$1,350.)
+(We'll update with UK and Australia pricing when we get it, but for now that converts to about £724 or AU$1,306.)
 That means you can save upwards of $100 compared to pricier big-screen phones such as the Note 9 and new iPhones.

-LG on Wednesday unveiled a smartwatch too, by the way.
+During the V40's launch, LG unveiled a smartwatch too.
 It's the first smartwatch to run Google's Wear OS and have mechanical hands like an analog watch.
 Click here to read all about the LG Watch W7.

 While there are many dual-rear camera phones, and future phones are expected to add even more -- the recent Huawei P20 Pro has four, for example -- the V40 is a rarity with five.
 Its rear camera setup includes a standard lens with optical image stabilization, a wide-angle lens and a telephoto lens with 2x zoom that takes dramatic, bokeh-style portraits.
 LG also loaded the camera with a bunch of lighting tools for portrait photos, nearly identical to the ones on the latest iPhones, which adds a studio-like quality to your pictures.

 Photo quality on the V40 is excellent -- pictures taken in brightly lit settings were sharp and vibrant.
 Compared to the Note 9 and the iPhone XS Max though, the V40 washed out cooler hues just a tad, though it rendered whites purer than the other two phones.
 But when it came to red hues or skin tones, colors were more accurate on the V40 than that of the iPhone, which had a tendency to overwarm oranges and reds.